shanmugavelown01-beep/oil-website-2/QUICK_START.md

 ## 🚀 You're Ready!

-Your Levi Premium Oils website is complete and ready to use.
+Your Levi Oils website is complete and ready to use.
 Start by opening `index.html` in your browser and exploring all the features.

 **Happy selling! 🌿**